Transparència algorithmic: Automation of the energy poverty report (or IRER)

 Regarding the RGPD, we highlight the application of the following principles:

-• Data minimization principle: only the necessary data is collected to fulfill the purpose of the service (generate the energy poverty report that is regulated by the Llei 24 / 2015)
+- Data minimization principle: only the necessary data is collected to fulfill the purpose of the service (generate the energy poverty report that is regulated by the Llei 24 / 2015)

 The information systems associated with this service also comply with current regulations.

-• Regarding interoperability (consultations in Via Oberta):
+- Regarding interoperability (consultations at Via Oberta):

-• Comply with the Law 39/2015, of 1 October, on the common administrative procedure of public administrations (art.
+- Comply with the Law 39/2015, of 1 October, on the common administrative procedure of public administrations (art.
 28.2) i Law 26/2010, of August 3, on the regime and procedure of the public administrations of Catalonia (art 25.4)

-• According to article 1.1 of the seventh final provision of Law 2/2014 on fiscal, administrative, financial and public sector measures, amended by Law 5/2020 (article 163), consultations on Via Oberta are carried out without the consent of the person concerned or of the people in their cohabitation unit.
+- According to article 1.1 of the seventh final provision of Law 2/2014 on fiscal, administrative, financial measureseres and the public sector, modified by Law 5/2020 (article 163), the inquiries to Via Oberta are carried out without the consent of the person concernederesset or the people in their living unit.
+However, although consent is not required, it is the person must be informederessada so that you can oppose the consultation of data by the administration (article 28, law 39/2015).
+In this case, if the person objects, they should provide the documentation themselves.

 This is a Automated Administrative Action (AAA)?
-Yes
+Yes.

 Risk management